 5.2 Set Up Your Pinterest Boards for Success

 Your Pinterest Board titles and descriptions give Pinterest context for every Pin you save there.
-Help Pinterest get your content into relevant searches by being clear with the context you provide.
+Help Pinterest get your content into relevant searches by being clear with the content you provide.

 Your Pin for “Mama’s Pecan Pie” might belong on several of your Boards.